-An advantage of invoice factoring is that it does not rely on your credit rating.
-Since the customer is the one responsible for repaying the invoice, it is their credit, not yours that is taken into account.
+An advantage of invoice factoring is that it there aren’t any credit requirements.
+Since the customer is the one responsible for repaying the invoice, it’s their credit that’s taken into account.

-Some lenders ask for a monthly factoring minimum.
-This minimum puts you into a contract with your lender, which sets a minimum amount of invoices that they factor every month.
-If you do not meet that minimum, you will be fined.
+Some institutions ask for a monthly factoring minimum.
+This puts you into a contract with a minimum number of invoices that they factor every month, and a fine if you can’t meet the minimum.

-Lenders will likely ask for a minimum size of individual invoices, since the processing and administrative costs may outweigh the gains of a small invoice.
-If you have a monthly factoring minimum the minimum size for individual invoices will likely be smaller.
+Some institutions will also ask for a minimum size of individual invoices since the processing and administrative costs might be more than the gains of a small invoice.
+Having a monthly factoring minimum will usually mean your minimum for individual invoice size will be smaller.